Juan Ciscomani: Tenure

 During the 2023 Speaker of the House election, Ciscomani nominated Kevin McCarthy for Speaker.
 In February 2023, he delivered the Republican response to President Joe Biden's 2023 State of the Union Address in Spanish.

 Ciscomani was floated as a potential candidate for United States Senate in 2024, with Politico reporting that "establishment Republicans" were encouraging him to enter the race.
 He ultimately declined to enter the race.
 There was some speculation that he may run in the 2026 Arizona gubernatorial election, but he decided to run for re-election to the U.S. House instead.

 In February 2025, the U.S. House passed a bill co-sponsored by Ciscomani, the Agent Raul Gonzalez Officer Safety Act.
 The border security bill enhanced penalties for individuals fleeing law enforcement at high speeds within 100 miles of Mexico or Canada.

 In May 2025, Ciscomani was among a group of House Republicans who wrote a letter "to sound the alarm over the Trump administration's plans to downsize the Social Security Administration."
 The letter said that proposed cuts could "further deteriorate customer service that has been subpar in recent years."

 In May 2025, Ciscomani voted for the One Big Beautiful Bill Act.

+In May 2026, Ciscomani was part of a bipartisan group of lawmakers who launched a new U.S.-Mexico Caucus aimed at strengthening "trade, security, and cultural cooperation" between the two nations.